NemesisLW/pickup-line-generator/README.md

 Key features:

 - User-friendly interface for inputting crush descriptions and selecting styles
-- AI-powered generation of pickup lines using OpenAI API (or Mistral from Replicate) and Vercel AI SDK
+- AI-powered generation of pickup lines using OpenAI API (or Mistral from Replicate)
 - Responsive design for seamless use on desktop and mobile devices
 - Secure authentication with Supabase and OAuth (Google)